ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 ```cs
 Key privateKey = new Key(); // generate a random private key
 ```
-> **([Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook/))** The size of bitcoin’s private key space, 2256 is an unfathomably large number.
-It is approximately 1077 in decimal.
-For comparison, the visible universe is estimated to contain 1080 atoms.
-Keys come in pairs consisting of a private (secret) key and a public key.
-Think of the public key as similar to a bank account number and the private key as similar to the secret PIN, or signature on a check that provides control over the account.
-These digital keys are very rarely seen by the users of bitcoin.
-For the most part, they are stored inside the wallet file and managed by the bitcoin wallet software.
 From the private key, we use elliptic curve multiplication, a one-way cryptographic function, to generate a **public key**.

 ![](../assets/PrivKeyPubKey.png)